Attention. The page needs reformatting. If you think you can do better, please contact us 🙂

 Given an airspeed of 20 m/s and a maximum deflection of 20 mm at 10 Hz, the error is:

-The most critical component are the bearing.
+The most critical components are the bearings.
 A Coulomb friction model will be used to describe their static friction.

 The following equation defines a second-order transfer function using common notation.
 Since our vane will be underdamped, the typical time response will be oscillatory, with an exponential time decay term which reduces the oscillation magnitude in time.

-(Standard second order transfer function.
-Transfer function dc gain is equal to one) where is the natural frequency and or zeta is the damping and
+(Standard second-order transfer function.
+Transfer function dc gain is equal to one) where\ (\omega_n\) is the natural frequency and or zeta is the damping and

 is the damped frequency, oscillation in time occur at this frequency.